WHAT MAKES THIS DEVELOPMENT SPECIAL?

 Unit title ownership is common in apartment buildings.
 Owners own their own units (a defined part of the building) but share ownership of common areas such as foyers & hallways etc and a share of the land that it sits on.
 Each unit owner become part of a body corporate.

-HOW MANY HOUSES WILL THERE BE IN THE WHOLE DEVELOPMENT?
+HOW MANY DWELLINGS WILL THERE BE IN THE WHOLE DEVELOPMENT?

-The development is designed in seven stages to be rolled out over the next three to five years.
-Master planning is still underway for future stages of Richmond but we expect the total number of dwellings to be approximately 600-700 homes.
+The development is designed in five stages to be rolled out over the next few years.
+Earthworks have now commenced for Stages 4 & 5.
+Masterplanning is still underway for future stages of Richmond but we expect the total number of dwellings to be over 400.

 HOW LONG WILL MY HOME TAKE TO BUILD?

 Each of Richmond’s development stages work on a different time line.
 Work in Richmond’s fourth stage ‘Fellow’ is currently underway with homes due to start being completed from Q4 2022.
 We expect all homes in this fourth stage to be complete by Q2 2023.